top of page

 We can also be part of the solution by supporting regenerative agriculture and small-scale herb farms that focus on biodiversity, soil health, and sustainable harvesting.
 These practices help build resilience in plant populations, even in the face of climate change.

 If you grow your own herbs, consider cultivating native plants and pollinator-friendly gardens.
-Not only does this support biodiversity, but it also reduces dependence on wild-harvested sources.
-And remember—sometimes the most powerful medicine is already growing in your backyard and usually the medicine you need the most!
+This not only supports biodiversity but also reduces dependence on wild-harvested sources.
+Remember—sometimes the most powerful medicine is already growing in your backyard and is often the medicine you need the most!

 Advocacy and Education